jundycosmod/yii2-basic-app-with-rbac/README.md

 # Yii2 Basic App RBAC

-This project gives developers a skeleton application for a Yii2 Simple application with user authentication and basic rbac.
+This project gives developers a skeleton application for a Yii2 basic application with user authentication and basic rbac.
+This will catapult developers' knowledge about Yii2 who have beginner to intermediate knowledge of the framework.
 It also has the following as its default package.

   - [Yii2 Basic Application](https://github.com/yiisoft/yii2) - Base application
   - [Yii2-user](https://github.com/dektrium/yii2-user) - Authentication and user maintenance